 ** Church and Pastoral Ministry is a course delivered by respective partners, according to their denominational affiliation.
 For example, GCF would ask leaders from CBOQ to deliver training that would instruct participants, regarding the ministry distinctive of that denomination.

-For upcoming courses offered January 2013, please click here.
-If you have further questions or would like to register for a course, please feel free to contact TIM Centre:
+For upcoming courses, please click here.
+If you have further questions or would like to register for a course, please contact TIM Centre:

 Basic Bible Doctrines

 This course is not a “systematic Theology” or “Philosophical Theology” course designed to provide a comprehensive examination into foundational doctrines of the Christian faith.
 Rather, it is designed to explore the “underlying themes that are woven all through the Bible’s grand narrative – themes that are foundational pillars of the biblical worldview and therefore also of biblical theology…” – We will examine Monotheism in Genesis 1, and its implication for developing a relevant biblical worldview; Doctrine of Humanity developed in Genesis 2-11; The doctrine of Soteriology arising from Genesis 1-11; The Doctrine of Ecclesiology, development of the purposes and the mission of the church; and the Doctrine of the Holy Spirit, its role in creating and directing the church in its mission to the World.

 - How to read the narrative of the Bible to gain insights into who God is, who we are, and what God is doing in the World to reconcile all creation onto Himself.